 - Dead tools - paying for something nobody logs into anymore

 The dead tools are easy wins.
 Cancel them immediately.
 Do not spend time evaluating - if nobody is using it, it goes.
 For marginal tools, set a 30-day reminder to check usage before deciding.
-Tool sprawl - where duplicate and abandoned tools accumulate across the business - is what turns a manageable software bill into an out-of-control one.
+SaaS sprawl - where duplicate and abandoned tools accumulate across the business - is what turns a manageable software bill into an out-of-control one.
+SaaS waste from unused licenses and overlooked subscriptions compounds quickly: tool consolidation, where you replace two or three overlapping tools with one, is often the single fastest lever for reducing the total.

-Start free - no credit card neededWeek 3 - Downgrade or renegotiate plans
+Start free - no credit card neededWeek 3 - Downgrade, consolidate tools, or renegotiate plans

 Many businesses are on plans that made sense when they signed up but no longer fit.
 A team that grew past a startup plan but never upgraded their usage expectations is a common example - but so is the reverse, where a business is on an enterprise tier it outgrew its need for.